stached-developer/asu-edx-bcs/Project_01/README.md

 ### Disabling Unnecessary Services

-> Ran into issues in an attempt to complete the tasks. _Co-student_, __Benjamin Chavez__ offered assistance with how he accomplished the task.
-Below are the different commands he provided.
+> In this activity, I ran into issues in an attempt to complete the associated tasks. _Co-student_, __Benjamin Chavez__ offered assistance with how he accomplished the tasks.
+Below are the different commands he provided to assist me.

 All 16 commands listed below were provided by _Co-student_, __Benjamin Chavez__: